 3. this script creates a variable to teamviewers binaries and starts the script wrapper

 4. The wrapper script handles the execution flow using the wine-installation in opt which is delivered by the package.
 It contains a bash function, which creates the nessassary file structure in users home if not already done.
 The delivered wine version can be found in opt/teamviewer/teamviewer/5/wine.

 There is also a postinst script which creates the menu-entry with also deb-delivered xdg-utils.

 I thought by myself that this is really clever.
 Why don't use this method for other programs?
 Currently I have such an application(group), which works really fine in wine 1.0.1 using winetricks (gdi-plus and ie6).
 I created live-cds with this application pre-installed but I would prefer to create a deb like .
 From time to time I'm in exchange with one of the developers of the application, who is also a linux-friend himself.
 He was glad, that I began experementing, because he also wanted to try out if the app will run on linux, but never had the time to do so.

 While I was thinking about how to generate a guide or a script which creates deb-packages of wine-based applications, he told me that he is going to use some Linux-Based installations of the app in his company.
 He suggested to write a PlayOnLinux-Script.

 At this point I started to think about PlayOnLinux's possibilities to be the app to be able to create debs because of it's knowledge of certain applications and the way it handles them (Which wine version?
 Which libraries? etc. ) .

 Edit: Until now I didn't get things work like in teamviewer, which is also caused by my very reduced spare time, but they show us that it can work.

-- What do you think about the idea of creating deb-packages of wine applications each including its own wineserver?
+What do you think about the issue of debbing wine applications in general?

-I'm keen to hear about your opinion to this topic :-)
+I'm keen to hear about your opinion to this issue :-)